delehef/asgart/README.md

   - `--no-complemented` do not plot complemented duplications

+  - `--no-intra` do not plot intra-fragment duplications

+  - `--no-inter` do not plot inter-fragments duplications

   - `--features FILE` add an additional track containing features to plot alongside the duplications.

+  - `--restrict-fragments A B ...` only plots fragments whose names are given

+  - `--exclude-fragments A B ...` do not plot fragments whose names are given

   - `--filter-features DISTANCE` don't plot duplications that are farther away then `DISTANCE` bp from the features in the track.